PassiveModding/MeddleTools/README.md

 ## LODs and Mips
 Lower lods are not exported by Meddle and as such filling a scene with lower poly models is not achievable.
-Meddle exported PNG files are exported using the Highest Mip level for the texture, therefore dynamic mip levels are not achievable
+Meddle exported PNG files are exported using the Highest Mip level for the texture, therefore dynamic mip levels are not achievable.

 ## Animated materials
 Lightshaft and bguvscroll materials can be animated in-game.
 This is not fully supported as it is rather difficult to animate these for rendering.
 It is technically feasable but would require significantly more reverse engineering of these shaders to get something accurate which can be translated to frame-based instead of time-based in blender.